 The Steven F. Udvar-Hazy Center is the National Air and Space Museum’s second location, in Chantilly, Virginia.
 The Center’s exhibit space includes a massive aviation hangar with nearly 200 airplanes on the floor and hanging overhead.
-It also has a large space hangar that displays a variety of rockets missiles, space capsules, space suits, as well as Space Shuttle Discovery.
+It also has a large space hangar that displays a variety of rockets missiles, space capsules, space suits, as well as Space Shuttle Discovery and the Concorde.

 Plenty of room to explore at Steven F. Udvar-Hazy Center